tthecoder15/T2A2-API-Webserver/README.md

     stmt = db.select(Comment).where(Comment.child_id == id, Comment.comment_id == id2)
 ```

-In this line, the database is queried for comments where the child_id value matches an id value submitted via the URI, essentially requesting a particular child's comments.
+In this line, the database is queried for comments where the child_id value matches an id value submitted via the URI, requesting a particular child's comments.
 The specific comment is then targeted via a URI input id2 which is compared to the comment's own primary key.

 ```Python
     comment_dict["user"]["id"] == user_id